bharath12345/bharath12345.github.io/_posts/2013-12-23-application-developers-view-postgresql-vs-mysql.md

 disqus: true
 toc: true
 subheading: true
-subhead: PostgreSQL vs MySql.
-PostgreSQL Wins Hands-Down!
+subhead:
 ---
-I started on this post some 6 months ago.
+I reluctantly started to write this post some 6 months ago.
+As a application developer my knowledge of the internals of DBMS design was (and still is) very limited.
+But its one thing to work with a DBMS at development time and quite another to keep it running at operations.
+So the motivation here is to share a few specific ideas with fellow application developers.
+My attempt here is to do a value judgement of the two systems from a development standpoint and steer as much clear as possible from a value judgement in the *deployed* scenario.
+After all DBMS systems are probably at the heart of more Aps vs. Ops debates than anything else.
+So to say it simply (at the cost of barbs from some of my good friends who I know to be excellent operations engineers for MySQL) - PostgreSQL leads MySQL.
+And by some distance.

+But apart from reading about the internals and playing with both systems I felt a need speak to whomever I could in the developer community to ask for the reasons behind the choice of DBMS in their projects.
+In the last 6 months I could speak to just about eight such people in different projects.
+Almost all from medium to small companies doing web applications (but some of these applications projects were themselves quite large).
+Speaking to these people there is one curious thing that I cannot but share - the answer from all who had chosen MySQL was - *"Unfortunately, MySQL had already been chosen by the time I got involved"*.
+Of the eight, six had been running projects for 2-3 years and of which three had chosen MySql.
+Rest had all opted for PostgreSQL.

 Over that period, as I slowly worked on and studied multiple database systems the ideas and data on each has swelled.
 But this is a quick post focusing on just one topic - comparing the two giants of open-source SQL databases - Postgres and MySql.

-One amazing line that keeps coming up reading these many articles - *"Unfortunately, MySQL had already been chosen by the time I got involved"*

 When I told a colleague of writing this article he smiled and asked a polite, *Why?* The web is filled with such articles.
 Many of whom written by professional database admins and academics.
 I have read many of these articles in the last 6 months.
 Yet, I have not come across an article from a *enterprise application programmer* point-of-view.
 I have wondered why this could be so.
 I think there are two reasons why there are not many programmers dissecting this -